Fair Interventions in Weighted Congestion Games: Introduction

-\paragraph*{Interventions \& Taxation Mechanisms} Different approaches, such as coordination mechanisms \cite{ChristodoulouKN09}, Stackelberg strategies \cite{Fotakis10a}, taxation mechanisms \cite{caragiannis2010taxes}, signaling \cite{BhaskarCKS16}, cost-sharing strategies \cite{GairingKK20,GkatzelisKR14}, and many more, have been proposed to cope with the performance degradation associated to selfish decision making.
+\paragraph*{Interventions \& Taxation Mechanisms} Different approaches, such as coordination mechanisms \cite{ChristodoulouKN09}, Stackelberg strategies \cite{Fotakis10a}, taxation mechanisms \cite{caragiannis2010taxes}, signaling \cite{BhaskarCKS16}, cost-sharing strategies \cite{GairingKK20,GkatzelisKR14}, have been proposed to cope with the performance degradation associated to selfish decision making.
 Amongst them, taxation mechanisms have attracted significant attention thanks to their ability to indirectly influence the resulting system performance.
 Their design was initiated by Caragiannis et al.~\cite{caragiannis2010taxes} for linear (weighted) congestion games, and further studied by \cite{BiloV19, paccagnan2019incentivizing} in the polynomial setting.
 Limitedly to linear congestion games, Caragiannis et al.~\cite{caragiannis2010taxes} provide efficiently-computable taxes whose price of anarchy matches the one we achieve.
 For polynomial congestion games, Bil\`o and Vinci \cite{BiloV19} also propose taxation mechanisms with a price of anarchy matching ours.
-However, there is a fundamental difference: the taxes \cite{BiloV19} proposes require knowledge of an \emph{optimum} allocation, and therefore can not be efficiently computed, as minimizing the social cost is \NP-hard.
+However, there is a fundamental difference: the taxes \cite{BiloV19} proposes require knowledge of an \emph{optimal} allocation, and therefore can not be efficiently computed, as minimizing the social cost is \NP-hard.
 In contrast, our taxation mechanism achieves the same price of anarchy whilst also being \emph{efficiently} computable.
-Finally, we note that, while for the class of \emph{weighted} congestion games no existing approach provides a computationally efficient methodology to minimize the price of anarchy, \cite{paccagnan2021optimal} recently settled this question limitedly to the \emph{unweighted}~setting.